-After childhood rhabdomyosarcoma has been diagnosed, treatment is based on the stage of the cancer and whether cancer remains after surgery to remove the tumor.
+After childhood rhabdomyosarcoma has been diagnosed, treatment is based on the stage of the cancer and whether all the cancer was removed by surgery.

-The process used to find out if cancer has spread within the muscle or to other parts of the body is called staging.
+The process used to find out if cancer has spread within the tissue or to other parts of the body is called staging.
 It is important to know the stage in order to plan treatment.
-The doctor will use results of the diagnostic tests to help determine the stage of the disease.
+The doctor will use results of the diagnostic tests to help find out the stage of the disease.

 Treatment for childhood rhabdomyosarcoma is based on the stage and the amount of cancer that remains after surgery to remove the tumor.
 The pathologist will use a microscope to check the tissues, including lymph nodes, removed during surgery, and the edges of the areas where the cancer was removed.
 This is done to see if all the cancer cells were taken out during the surgery.

 There are three ways that cancer spreads in the body.

 The three ways that cancer spreads in the body are:

 - Through tissue.
 Cancer invades the surrounding normal tissue.